-- Using the xthotbackup Command to Back Up Boot Root and Shared Root on page 271 has been updated to point to Logical Volume Manager (LVM) backup configuration procedures in Installing and Configuring Cray Linux Environment (CLE) Software. - Checking the Status of System Components: added a description of the new xtcli status -m option usage. - HSS Commands on page 371. - Manually Cleaning ALPS and PBS or TORQUE and Moab After Downed Login Node on page 299 was updated to reflect that the procedure applies to both TORQUE and Moab and PBS Professional. - Configuring Node Health Checker (NHC) on page 174 was updated to include a description of the Sigcont Plugin test. - LNET routing tuneables have been updated in Lustre Networking (LNET) Router on page 353.
+- Table 1.
+Physical ID Naming Conventions. - Using the xthotbackup Command to Back Up Boot Root and Shared Root on page 252 has been updated to point to Logical Volume Manager (LVM) backup configuration procedures in Installing and Configuring Cray Linux Environment (CLE) Software. - Checking the Status of System Components: added a description of the new xtcli status -m option usage. - Procedure 47 on page 215: added new step 2, which executes the xtbounce --linktune=all command to tune PCIe and HSN links on the system. - HSS Commands on page 337. - Procedure 101 on page 351 was updated to use the new xtccreboot command to reboot all cabinet controllers at once. - Manually Cleaning ALPS and PBS or TORQUE and Moab After Downed Login Node on page 278 was updated to reflect that the procedure applies to both TORQUE and Moab and PBS Professional. - Configuring Node Health Checker (NHC) on page 164 was updated to include a description of the Sigcont Plugin test.